Anler2015/ExplosionAnimation/README.md

 ---
 ### About me

-I am an anroid developer in China.
+I am an android developer in China.